Phyllostachys aurea (golden bamboo)

 Rapid response is very important with P. aurea.
 The earlier a stand of bamboo is eradicated the easier it will be due to the size of the bamboo and spread of the rhizomes underground.
 Removing the bamboo before it escapes to surrounding properties is also advantageous.
 An established older stand will require a great deal more effort (Rickel, 2012; USDA-APHIS, 2012).

 Educating the public not to plant Phyllostachys invasive running bamboo is one of the most important ways to prevent more infestations (Gucker, 2009).
-The public is now becoming very aware of the damage caused by Phyllostachys invasive running bamboo, at least in some places.
+The public is becoming increasingly aware of the damage caused by Phyllostachys invasive running bamboo, at least in some places.
 Passing out fact sheets and spreading the word through education will help slow down the spread of this destructive invasive.

 Diligence is required to eradicate an infestation of golden bamboo.
 The bamboo must be removed in its entirety to be successful.
 The area must be monitored closely for missed rhizome fragments as this is all that is needed to repeat the invasion (USDA-APHIS, 2012).